harichselvamc/Dog_Breed_detection/README.md

 ## Installation

-To run the Dog Breed Classification App locally, follow these steps:
+To run the Dog Breed Detection App locally, follow these steps:

 1. Clone this repository: